Malay language course in Singapore

 14. Malay Is One of the Easiest Languages to Learn

-Many students are surprised to discover that Malay is beginner-friendly.
+Many students are often surprised to discover that Malay is one of the most beginner-friendly languages.

 15. How Speaking Malay Improves Your Personality